Data Warehouse Technique

-- The tables that make up the warehouse are; the relationship between the tables, the primary keys, and the foreign keys are list in the model.
+- The tables that make up the warehouse are; the relationship between the tables, the primary keys, and the foreign keys listed in the model.

-- The data warehouse system is long term system.
+- The data warehouse system is a long-term system.
 Developers and molders change, but the company will be using it for a long time.